robertostling/colorfool/README.md

 is still space left on the 64-character line!
 I also left some (cyan) blank spaces in the code for readability.

+### Line 3

+Integers are encoded by first executing `#` to push 0 to the stack, then the digits 0--9 multiply the current TOS (top of stack) by 10, followed by adding up to 9.
+The digits call each other, which may seem rather inefficient, but normally numbers are written in red followed by a red `.` (see line 1 above), so at runtime the integer constant is already stored in a single word.
+See for instance on line 4, where `#127.` is used.

+### Line 4

+Logical negation (`N`) is defined using a conditional expression.
+A literal translation to Forth would be:

+    : N  IF 0 ELSE 0 1+ THEN ;

+Equality (`=`) is simply negated subtraction.

+String constants are implemented using `"` which pushes the current IP (i.e. the address of the character after `"`) and computes the number of characters until the following `"`.
+It then puts the address of the following character on the return stack, to make execution continue from there.
+The string constant is thus physically stored directly as part of the "source" code.

+Note that single letter literals can be pushed by putting a red `L` in front of them.
+Currently there is a redundant implementation of this using `C`, which also masks out the high bits (but if the letter literal is red, this is not needed).

 ## Native words

 Below are the words defined in `core.c`.